 - Reinforce what will NOT be tolerated

-Your Ready-Made Shadow IT Policy
+Shadow IT Policy

-It provides guidance on when shadow IT can be permissible, outlines restrictions that could apply, and defines employee and IT department responsibilities.
+You can establish the ground rules for shadow IT in your company with this ready-made policy from Tech Pro Research.
+This policy provides guidance on when shadow IT can be permissible, outlines restrictions that could apply, and defines employee and IT department responsibilities.

 While it might not be the perfect fit for every organization, it’s a great template for you to use to make your own custom policy – or contact us and we’ll be happy to help you figure out the best way to manage shadow IT in your specific situation.